jmjackson6880/arduino-gaggia-classic-pro/README.md

 ### Modes

-To toggle the mode, press the rotary encoder.
+To toggle the mode, press the rotary encoder button.

 | Modes          				|
 | --------------------- |